Project Portal

 Safety and resilience are provided by precise monitoring and control, not just of air vehicle movements but all the associated ground handling operations in the immediate air and ground environments.

-SLiNK-TECH, who are leading the project, will further develop their existing situational awareness and vertiport management capability, and integrate advanced sensing technology, from Cambridge Sensoriis, innovative guidance beacons, from R4DAR Technologies, and secure-by-design communications, from ANGOKA.
+SLiNK-TECH, who are leading the project, will further develop their existing situational awareness and vertiport management capability, and integrate advanced sensing technology, from Sensoriis, innovative guidance beacons, from R4DAR Technologies, and secure-by-design communications, from ANGOKA.

 The University of Bristol will be supporting the project with research into the airspace operational logic, supporting data analytics and providing flight test facilities through their Robotics Flight Lab.